salimshrestha98/full-page-slider/readme.txt

 Yes!
 You can toggle between vertical and horizontal slide modes.

 == Upgrade Notice ==

+= 1.1.0 =
+Major update with Google Fonts support, enhanced slide controls, new admin page, and various improvements.
+Recommended for all users.

 = 1.0.0 =
 Initial stable release.